 Strategies of 25 Effective Small High Schools in NYC

-Adriana Villavicencio and William H. Marinell
+By Adriana Villavicencio and William H. Marinell (July 2014)

 For decades, New York City’s high school graduation rates hovered at or below 50 percent.
 In attempt to turn around these disappointing results, the NYC Department of Education enacted a series of large-scale reforms, including opening hundreds of new “small schools of choice” (SSCs).
 Recent research by MDRC has shown that these schools have had large and sustained positive effects on students’ graduation rates and other outcomes.